 Atheism and the Well-Lived Life

 Atheists don't believe in God – does that mean they don't find life meaningful?
 Are atheists doomed to be grouchy nihilists, finding meaning only in criticizing theists?
 Or does a world without God offer its own meanings and values to structure a well-lived life?
 John and Ken search for a meaningful atheism with Louise Antony from UMass Amherst, editor of Philosophers Without Gods: Meditations on Atheism and the Secular Life.
-This program was recorded live as part of the Engaging Philosophy conference at Mount Holyoke College in South Hadley, Massachusetts.
+This program was recorded in front of a live audience at the Engaging Philosophy conference at Mount Holyoke College in South Hadley, Massachusetts.

 In this episode, Ken and John explore if they’d rather be ‘pagans’, or even worse, Strong Atheists—that is, those who reject any concept of divinity.
 What do atheists believe?
 How do they live with themselves?
 Could it be that a universe without a God is not as depressing and pointless as all that?